joonkim0625/TIL/Java/Java.md

 ## Function

-Functin is the smallest building block in Java programs.
+Function is the smallest building block in Java programs.
 You can think of function as a block of code that performs a task.

 If you want to code a function in Java, you could do something like this: